philipperolet/proj/project.md

 - C-c C-t binding for lisp testing (all)
   - via hook or via projectile? => both work, hook is fine at the time
 - C-c C-c t for test at point
+- hook to open magit always in 2nd window
 - add proj-run-interpreter-on-side to open an interpreter
+- projectile cmd to do a grep with dired buffer
 - Refactor mock-files so that it stays in test scope
 - separate tools from proj code